CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

     use action detection model to create BBoxes for var crop

 - experiment with different models for action classification :o:
-    - try different frame length x sampling rate models for SlowFast
+    - try different frame length x sampling rate models for SlowFast and MViTv2
-        - 16x4 SlowFast
         - 32x2 SlowFast

 - incorporate visual prompting or experiment with other action recognition aspects :o: